 The Story

 Brown needs to maintain distance from democratic nominee Vice President Kamala Harris, who has yet to clarify policy positions distinct from the Biden Administration’s, and he is keeping it by sitting out this year's DNC in Chicago next weekend.
-Biden enjoyed the lowest favorability ratings of a sitting president in a generation, while Brown voted in lockstep with the Biden-Harris agenda, according to pollster Five-Thirty-Eight
+Biden enjoyed the lowest favorability ratings of a sitting president in a generation, while Brown voted in lockstep with the Biden-Harris agenda, according to pollster Five-Thirty-Eight.

-Harris enjoyed a polling bump after the transfer of power within the Democratic Party that kept Biden off the ballot, but former President Donald
+Harris enjoyed a polling bump after the transfer of power within the Democratic Party that kept Biden off the ballot, but former President Donald Trump has maintained his lead in every swing state contest, save MIchigan.

 One thing the Harris bump has not done, is significantly move the needle on down-ballot races.
-Brown’s Republican opponent, Bernie Moreno, made gains in polls this week, whittling Brown’s lead to four points
+Brown’s Republican opponent, Bernie Moreno, made gains in polls this week, whittling Brown’s lead to four points.

 Religion a Factor in VP Pick?